Saggarwal9/Illumio_TakeHome/README.md

 ### Database
 Connection to a MySQL/SQLite database through JDBC would ensure persistent storage, and prevent running out of Heap space.

+### Trie for ports
+After finishing my implementation, I realized I could have also used Trie to represent ports.
+It would've required a seperate Trie class, as for a port, the trie's height would vary (1-5)
+but for an IP it is always 4.
+So my datastructure would have been ArrayList of PortTries where each lastNode would have contained the object to IPTrie.
+This would have reduced space complexity for Ports from (4\*65536) to (4\*9^5).

+### Trie for Protocol + Hash.
+To further optimize the data structure, I could have just created seperate Trie nodes for Protocol and Hash.
+After you've reached the end of port trie, the program would then check the ProtocolTrie object within the PortTrie.
+The protocol trie would be of size 2 where the 0th index would indicate TCP and 1st index would indicate UDP.
+The protocol trie would also contain an object to the direction Trie.
+The direction trie would be of size 2 where the 0th index would indicate outbound and inbound index would indicate UDP.
+This would have eliminated the need to maintain four seperate portTries in the above mentioned optimization.

 ### Concurrency
 * To make insertions faster, I could have used one thread per Hashtable (4 Hashtables).
 In worst case, it doesn't change the run-time.